TatumRobotics/astrobox_miband_watch/README.md

   ```

 Adding custom vibration patterns can be done by changing the patterns field in the config file.
 Here's an example one with two quick pulses.
+The durations are in milliseconds and the strengths are from 0 to 100.

 ```yaml
 patterns: